wrap-org/evergreen/Migration.md

 - `Input`, `Textarea` and `Select` are now `evg-input`
   - `prefix` and `suffix` are no longer props on these and should be passed in as an svg or icon child component
   - These components control their own validation state display via the `state` prop
+- `VehicleSvg` has been removed and will stay local to the LA portal
+- `StreamDot` has been removed and will stay local to the LA portal